 In fact, you will find that astronomy is such a huge field that it not only blends beautifully with other scientific fields, but that there isn’t just one type of astronomer.

-While a researcher may know every little attribute about a star thanks to the data they’ve digested and concluded, they may not know where the star actually is in the sky – that’s where people like me come in.
+While a researcher may know every little attribute about a particular object thanks to the data they’ve digested and concluded, they may not necessarily know where the star actually is in the sky – that’s where people like me come in.

-So if you were to ask me what kind am I, I’d tell you I’m an observer.
+So if you were to ask me what I do professionally in astronomy, I’d tell you I’m an observer.
+I’ve never claimed to be a physicist or a researcher.

 Myth: The 2020 Great Conjunction Was A “Star of Bethlehem” or “Christmas Star”